NigsKerKer123/NigsKerKer123/README.md

-- 🌱 My favorate language is YawaScript
+- 🌱 My favorite language is YawaScript

 <!---
 NigsKerKer123/NigsKerKer123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.